Close Menu

 Muscle spasms: You may experience muscle spasms in your legs.
 Damaged nerve fibers in the spinal cord and brain can cause painful muscle spasms.

-Tremor: You may experience involuntary tremors if you have MS.
+Tremor: You may experience tremors if you have MS.

 Emotional issues: Demyelination and nerve fiber damage in the brain can trigger emotional changes.
 These emotional changes may result in depression, mood swings, and anxiety.

-Memory problems: You may experience memory issues and cognitive problems.
+Memory problems: You may experience memory issues and thinking problems.
 These issues can make it difficult to concentrate, learn, and remember tasks.

 Pain: Neuropathic pain is a common symptoms of MS. This kind of pain feels like burning, stabbing, or sharp sensations.
-The pain can also feel like cold or electrical sensations.
-Some people describe a “pins and needles” sensation.
+Some people describe a “pins and needles” feeling.
 These feelings can affect your legs, feet, arms and hands.

 DIAGNOSING MULTIPLE SCLEROSIS

-Multiple Sclerosis is typically diagnosed by an MRI scan.
+Multiple Sclerosis is usually found by using an MRI scan.
 The MRI will show demyelinating lesions in the brain and the spinal cord.
 These lesions are white matter lesions or plaques.
 Another way to know if you have the disease is by a spinal tap or lumbar puncture.
 When the doctors do this, they are looking for oligoclonal bands in your spinal fluid.
 Usually, your doctor will do both tests.

 You need to take your MS tests in a hospital setting.
-For example, the doctor removes cerebrospinal fluid, using a thin needle, from the low back.
+For example, the doctor removes spinal fluid, using a thin needle, from the low back.
 The spinal fluid is tested for certain results; oligoclonal bands are a group of proteins that show inflammation of the central nervous system.
-The presence of these proteins usually means you have Multiple Sclerosis.
+Their presence usually means you have Multiple Sclerosis.

 HEALTH INSURANCE ISSUES FOR MULTIPLE SCLEROSIS

-In order to win benefits, you will need to see a doctor who treats your Multiple Sclerosis.
-Preferably, you will be able to see a neurologist who is an expert in treating Multiple Sclerosis.
+In order to win benefits, you will need to apply for benefits and see a doctor who treats Multiple Sclerosis.
+Preferably, you will be able to see a doctor who is an expert in treating Multiple Sclerosis.
 Hopefully, you have health insurance that will pay for treatment.
 If so, talk with your doctor before filing your SSDI application.

 Make sure you doctor will support your benefit application.
 This means that your doctor will write about your MS symptoms in her progress notes.
 Also, make sure your doctor will get you the testing you need to prove you deserve benefits.

-For example, you may need psychological testing or speech-language testing.
+For example, you may need mental testing or speech and language testing.
 Also, if you have severe fatigue, you may need occupational therapy.
 Finally, when the time comes, make sure you doctor is willing to write a letter that you cannot work due to your symptoms of Multiple Sclerosis.

 If you do not have health insurance, we have free and low cost health resources for Utah on this site.
 We have the same free and low cost resources for Nevada.
 Wherever you live, there are free and low cost health clinics and doctors who can help treat your symptoms.